Scopes specify what access privileges are being requested as part of the authorization. For example, the

 If you need scopes in addition to the reserved scopes provided, you can create them.
 Custom scopes can have corresponding claims that tie them to some sort of user information.

-Select the name of the Authorization Server, and then select Scopes.
+On the Authorization Servers tab, select the name of the Authorization Server, and then select Scopes.

-Select Scopes, and then Add Scope.
+Select Scopes and then Add Scope.

-Enter a Name, Display Name, and Description.
+Enter a Name, Display phrase, and Description.